ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 ---

-## Implementing Async Programming using Event-Driven Programming
+## Event-Driven Programming

 @ul

+* A programming paradigm which makes use of the 'Reactor' pattern

-* It represents an application flow control that is determined by events or changes in state.
+* Represents an application flow control that is determined by events or changes in state.

 * Therefore you cannot say exactly when anything in your program is going to happen.

 @ulend

+Note:
+- Event-driven programming is just one way of writing async programs

 ---

-## Event-driven programming with PHP
+## How to do this with PHP?

 @ul